 Rob’s big day out across the estate was with our son, and for Walter the trip raised questions about Scotland’s land ownership.
 Land reform is a hot topic in Scottish politics - There are many large estates in private hands and this is described by the Scottish Government as inequitable.
 The Highland Clearances generally come up in any debate about land ownership.
 Changes in tax are in progress, new laws are planned.

 On a 40-mile round trip, Rob and Walter saw very few people except at the Big Hoose.
-In fact, they came across the remains of a tragic wartime air crash where a plane went down in January 1945 with the loss of five crew but which wasn't discovered until August that year.
+In fact, they came across the remains of a tragic wartime air crash where a plane went down in January 1945 with the loss of five crew.
+The remoteness of the spot is evidenced by the fact the wreckage wasn't discovered until August that year.

 It is a rocky, precipitous and at times boggy domain, not suitable for farming and it would be difficult to imagine how it could be used to bring in any significant income.
 Estates like this tend to be bought by wealthy people who value the peace and seclusion a Scottish retreat can offer.